FonderElite/Asteroid-Mania/README.md

 # Asteroid Mania

-This is a simple game where your character must move and avoid the enemies for as long as possible.
+This is a simple game where your spaceship must move and avoid the asteroids for as long as possible.

 Language: GDScript